-Sources: New travel ban will exempt existing visa holders
+Trump delays new travel ban after speech

+The White House said earlier Tuesday that Trump would likely sign the executive order Wednesday and the sudden change of plans came as Trump and his top advisers returned to the White House after his address to a joint session of Congress on Tuesday night.

+Trump's original executive order, signed one week after taking office, banned citizens of seven Muslim-majority countries from entering the US and temporarily suspended the entry of all refugees.
+A federal court issued a temporary stay that halted implementation of the travel ban earlier this month, a decision that was later upheld by a federal appeals court.

-(CNN)President Donald Trump's new travel ban will exclude legal permanent residents and existing visa holders from the ban entirely, sources familiar with the plans tell CNN.
+The new travel ban will exclude legal permanent residents and existing visa holders from the ban entirely, sources familiar with the plans told CNN earlier Tuesday.

-The ban will differ in several significant ways from the first executive order -- which has been temporarily blocked for over three weeks by federal courts -- sources say.
-It is expected as soon as Wednesday.

-While sources caution that the document has not yet been finalized and is still subject to change, the major changes are as follows:
+While sources caution that the document has not yet been finalized and is still subject to change, major changes are as follows:

 · The new executive order will make clear that legal permanent residents (otherwise known as green card holders) are excluded from any travel ban.